Akhil823/Bangalore_House_Price_Prediction_System/README.md

 Then, used one hot encoding to encode names of different locations.

 For model selection I have used pycaret to know which model gives us the best result.
-The best result was obtained from bayesian ridge (as given by pycaret).
-Hence, at last I applied Bayesian Ridge Regression to predict price of a house in Bangalore based on location, BHK and bathroom.
+The best result was obtained from ridge regression (as given by pycaret).
+Hence, at last I applied Ridge Regression to predict price of a house in Bangalore based on location, BHK and bathroom.